stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

               ORDER BY id
              ```

-             Note that Stitch will automatically omit the WHERE clause in this statement if the table has no primary key or a primary key that is not sortable.
+             **Note**: Stitch will automatically omit the `WHERE` clause in this statement if the table has no Primary Key or a Primary Key that is not sortable.

       - title: "Ongoing replication jobs"
         anchor: "ongoing-replication-jobs"